Holistic Select canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Thirdly, carrageenan, a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+Also, carrageenan is a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

-And lastly, only one of the minerals used here (copper) appears to be chelated.
-Chelated minerals are those that have been chemically attached to protein.
-This makes them easier to absorb.
+And lastly, this food contains one chelated mineral, a mineral that has been chemically attached to protein.
+This makes it easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Holistic Select Canned Dog Food